Homotopy of manifolds stabilized by projective spaces: A loop decomposition of certain product manifolds after surgery

 Moreover, when $f$ is the identity map, the statement holds without localization. \end{lemma}

 \begin{proof} Consider the diagram

-where the inner square commutes by Diagram (\ref{gyrationpo}) and the outer square homotopy commutes by Diagram~(\ref{sdiag}) respectively.
-By the universal property of a homotopy pushout, there is a map $t$ that makes the two triangular regions homotopy commute. \end{proof}
+where the inner square is a pushout by Diagram (\ref{gyrationpo}) and the outer square homotopy commutes by Diagram~(\ref{sdiag}).
+Since ${\rm id}\times \iota$ is obviously a cofibration, the inner pushout is a homotopy pushout.
+Hence there is a map $t$ that makes the two triangular regions homotopy commute. \end{proof}

 For the remainder of the section, we always suppose that $n\geq k+2\geq 4$ and work in the homotopy category after localization away from $\mathcal{P}_k$.
-Consequently, if \(i_{1}\colon\namedright{N_0}{}{N_0\times S^{k-1}}\) is the inclusion of the first factor, then by Lemma~\ref{CQ} the composite \(\namedddright{N_0}{i_{1}}{N_0\times S^{k-1}}{}{\mathcal{G}^{\tau}_{k}(N)}{t}{N_0}\) is homotopic to $\pi_{1}\circ i_{1}$, which is homotopic to the identity map on $N_0$.
+Consequently, if \(i_{1}\colon\namedright{N_0}{}{N_0\times S^{k-1}}\) is the inclusion of the first factor, then by Lemma~\ref{CQ} the composite \(\namedddright{N_0}{i_{1}}{N_0\times S^{k-1}}{}{\Gtau(N)}{t}{N_0}\) is homotopic to $\pi_{1}\circ i_{1}$, which is homotopic to the identity map on $N_0$.
 This proves the following.

-\begin{lemma} The map \(\namedright{\mathcal{G}^{\tau}_{k}(N)}{t}{N_0}\) has a right homotopy inverse.~$\qqed$ \end{lemma}
+\begin{lemma} The map \(\namedright{\Gtau(N)}{t}{N_0}\) has a right homotopy inverse.~$\qqed$ \end{lemma}

 We now identify some homotopy fibres associated to the maps in Lemma~\ref{CQ}.
 Define the spaces~$F$ and $H$ and the map $g$ by the homotopy fibrations

 If \(i_{1}\colon\namedright{S^{n-1}}{}{S^{n-1}\times D^{k}}\) is the inclusion of the first factor, then as $s\circ i_{1}\simeq i$ there is a homotopy fibration diagram